Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Growth Fund (Institutional Shares) increased 4.75% in the first quarter, yet trailed the Russell 2000 Growth Index by 188 basis points.
-During the quarter, the Fund’s relative sector weights and, to a lesser extent, stock selection detracted from relative performance.
+Baron Growth Fund declined 1.11% in the second quarter and trailed the Russell 2000 Growth Index by 309 basis points.
+During the quarter, the Fund’s stock selection and, to a lesser extent, relative sector weights detracted from relative performance.

 Back to Top